MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-database-security-roles.md

 Azure Data Explorer uses a role-based access control model in which principals get access to resources according to the security roles they're assigned.
 In this article, you'll learn how to use management commands to [view existing security roles](#view-existing-security-roles) as well as [add and remove security roles](#add-and-remove-security-roles) on the database level.

 > [!NOTE]
-> To alter database security roles, you must be either a Database Admin or an AllDatabasesAdmin.
+> You must be either a Database Admin or an AllDatabasesAdmin to assign database level security roles.
 For more information, see [role-based access control](access-control/role-based-access-control.md).

 ## Database level security roles